-- Any member not meeting specific health criteria shall not be permitted to return to the incident and will be further monitored or transported. - I. Standard for Return to Duty - All Members will be required to maintain a presence in rehab for 20 minutes of monitoring, or until emergency operations have ceased, whichever is sooner.
-Reference the attached "Medical Criteria Flow Chart" for additional direction. - If after a 20 minute monitoring period the member exhibits appropriate signs and symptoms, they shall be released to return to full duty: - Pulse less than 120 beats per minute. - Respirations greater than 10, less than 20 per minute. - Blood Pressure less than 160 systolic and 100 diastolic. - SPO2 greater than 94% - \circ CO level of <5% in non smokers or <10% in smokers - J. Standard to Transport to Hospital for Evaluation, Automatic Transport Criteria (ATC) - The Medical Group Supervisor, Rehab Officer or EMS Provider, with the authority of the Incident Commander, shall direct the transport of any firefighter from the scene to a Emergency Department if any of the following are determined: - o Symptoms of heat stroke or hypothermia - Continued Shortness of Breath or Trouble Breathing - Abnormal lung sounds or extremely low SPO2 or high CO readings - Syncope, altered mental status, confusion, disorientation - Irregular pulse and/or persistent pulse above 180 - Significant injury (fracture, uncontrolled bleeding, etc.) - Chest pain or severe headache - No improvement in other noted vitals or signs/symptoms after 20 minutes.
+• Any member not meeting specific health criteria shall not be permitted to return to the incident and will be further monitored or transported.

+H. Standard for Return to Duty

+- All Members will be required to maintain a presence in rehab for 20 minutes of monitoring, or until emergency operations have ceased, whichever is sooner.
+Reference the attached "Medical Criteria Flow Chart" for additional direction. - If after a 20-minute monitoring period the member exhibits appropriate signs and symptoms, they shall be released to return to full duty: - o Pulse less than 120 beats per minute. - o Respirations greater than 10, less than 20 per minute. - o Blood Pressure less than 160 systolic and 100 diastolic. - o SPO2 greater than 94% - o CO level of <5% in nonsmokers or <10% in smokers

+I. Standard to Transport to Hospital for Evaluation, Automatic Transport Criteria (ATC)

+- The Medical Group Supervisor, Rehab Officer or EMS Provider, with the authority of the Incident Commander, shall direct the transport of any firefighter from the scene to an Emergency Department if any of the following are determined: - Symptoms of heat stroke or hypothermia - o Continued Shortness of Breath or Trouble Breathing - Abnormal lung sounds or extremely low SPO2 or high CO readings - o Syncope, altered mental status, confusion, disorientation - o Irregular pulse and/or persistent pulse above 180 - o Significant injury (fracture, uncontrolled bleeding, etc.) - o Chest pain or severe headache - No improvement in other noted vitals or signs/symptoms after 20 minutes.

-K. Attachments:
+J. Attachments: